Question: Which Antibiotics Can Cause Diarrhea?

-An antibiotic can't distinguish between the bacteria that helps the body and the bacteria that harms the body -- it kills any bacteria it finds.
-If the "good" digestive bacteria is killed, the balance in the colon is disrupted, and diarrhea or loose stools could be the result.
+An antibiotic can't distinguish between the bacteria that helps the body and the bacteria that harms the body -- it kills any type of bacteria it finds.
+If the "good" digestive bacteria is killed, the balance of bacteria in the colon is disrupted, and diarrhea or loose stools could be the result.

 There is also "bad" bacteria in the digestive tract, but the "good" bacteria works to keep it in check.
 In 1% to 2% of people, the "bad" bacteria in the colon -- Clostridium difficile -- may begin to take over after a course of antibiotics.
 This can result in a range of possible medical problems including: C difficile-associated diarrhea, colitis, pseudomembranous colitis, and a life-threatening surgical emergency known as toxic megacolon.